VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Experiments

+Results are presented in Tab.~\ref{tab:metrics-ds}.
 On the Cornell dataset, VLAD-Grasp achieves superior performance than all baselines, leading by $\sim 5\%$.
-In contrast, on the Jacquard dataset, our method achieves competitive results at second place, trailing by $\sim 3\%$.
-It is important to note that while our method operates zero-shot on both datasets, all baselines apart from LGD have been directly trained on the datasets.
-All methods except SE-ResUNet and GraspSAM perform worse on the Jacquard dataset compared to the Cornell dataset, likely due to its higher object variety and relatively sparse grasp annotation distribution given object geometry.
-For GraspSAM, the performance inversion may be attributed to its dependence on object masks, as these are obtained from ground truth in simulation for the Jacquard dataset but are predicted from RGB images for the Cornell dataset.
-We also notice that while query prompts help improve performance for LGD on the Cornell dataset by $\sim 5\%$, this does not have a noticeable effect on the Jacquard dataset.
-The closest method to our approach of language-driven, zero-shot transfer from large pretraining is LGD, which however performs poorly on both datasets.
-We attribute this to the limited coverage of expert grasp annotations as well as noisy ground truths on the Grasp-Anything++ dataset \cite{vuong2024grasp, vuong2024language}.
+On the Jacquard dataset, our method achieves competitive results at second place, trailing by $\sim3\%$.
+It is important to note that while our method operates zero-shot on both datasets, all baselines apart from LGD and ShapeGrasp have been trained directly on the corresponding dataset.
+All methods except SE-ResUNet, GraspSAM, and ShapeGrasp perform worse on the Jacquard dataset compared to the Cornell dataset, likely due to its higher object variety and relatively sparse grasp annotation distribution given object geometry.
+For GraspSAM and ShapeGrasp, the performance difference may be attributed to their dependence on object masks, which are obtained from ground truth in simulation for the Jacquard dataset but are predicted from RGB images for the Cornell dataset.
+We also notice that while query prompts help improve performance for LGD on the Cornell dataset by $\sim5\%$, they do not have a noticeable effect on the Jacquard dataset.

+The methods most closely related to our language-driven, zero-shot transfer from large-scale pretraining are LGD and ShapeGrasp, which perform poorly on both the datasets.
+We attribute LGD’s poor performance to the limited coverage of expert grasp annotations and the noisy ground truth in the Grasp-Anything++ dataset \cite{vuong2024grasp, vuong2024language} on which it was pre-trained.
+ShapeGrasp performs convex decomposition of geometries to construct a decomposition graph, which is fed to an LLM to reason about spatial relations.
+Hence reducing the rich visual context into textual description and employing heuristics to generate the object graph yields poor performance compared to our method which directly ingests vision-language information.